asandilenkala/Poll-App-and-Authentication/README.md

 > python manage.py runserver

 6. Access the application: Open your web browser and go to http://127.0.0.1:8000/ to access the poll application.

+Usage:

+1. Register a New User:
+> Navigate to the registration page to create a new account.

+2. Login:
+   > After registering, go to the login page and sign in with your credentials.

+3. Vote in Polls:
+> Once logged in, you can participate in any available polls.

+4.Logout:
+> You can log out after participating in the polls.

+Contributing:

+If you'd like to contribute to this project, please fork the repository and submit a pull request.

+License:

+> This project is open-source and available under the MIT License.